 Investigators in nearby Albertville, seeking to establish the exact circumstances surrounding the crash, have announced a press conference for Wednesday morning.
 French news website ledauphine.com on Tuesday reported that the camera on Schumacher's helmet was running at the time of the accident.

-is F1's most successful driver, associated in particular with the Italian team Ferrari, for whom he won five consecutive drivers' titles from 2000 to 2004.
+Schumacher, a keen skier, is F1's most successful driver, associated in particular with the Italian team Ferrari, for whom he won five consecutive drivers' titles from 2000 to 2004.
 The start of this winning streak was also the end of 21 barren years for Ferrari, the longest dry spell in the history of Formula One's most successful team.